What is black spot?

 Popular garden varieties of hybrid teas, floribundas, climbers and patio types are usually susceptible.
 Gardeners may gain a few years' respite by planting the newest varieties which claim resistance, but as discussed above, this usually does not last.
 Older species types are little affected.

 Fungicides containing difenoconazole (Westland Plant Rescue Fungus Control), myclobutanil (Bayer Garden Systhane Fungus Fighter, several formulations), tebuconazole (Bayer Garden Multirose Concentrate 2), triticonazole (Scotts Fungus Clear Ultra) and Plant and Fish Oil Blends (Vitax Organic 2 in 1) may all be used.
-The formulation of tebuconazole (Bayer Garden Multirose Concentrate 2) contains deltamethrin and some formulations of triticonazole (Scotts Roseclear Ultra and Scotts Roseclear Ultra Gun) contain acetamiprid to control insect pests.
+Some formulations myclobutanil, tebuconazole and triticonazole contain insecticides to control pests.

 It is advisable to alternate several products to maximise their effectiveness.
 Avoid products also containing insecticides unless there is also a pest problem that needs control.